 - a.
 Undergraduates in their first year are all required to live in College (this includes College houses).
 Exceptions are: (a) on medical grounds; (b) members of religious orders; (c) students living with partners/students with families.
 The Principal's permission must be sought in all cases. - b.
-The room ballot for subsequent years is run by the JCR, from whom details are available. - c.
-An undergraduate allocated a room in the ballot for the following October may not withdraw from that commitment once an agreement has been signed.
-Anyone doing so will be responsible for the rent of the room for the year unless or until another Somervillian occupant approved by the College who does not already have a College room has signed an agreement for that period. - d.
+As of October 2019, the college has enough accommodation for all undergraduates to live in College.
+After their first year, any student may choose to live out of College, although they must still satisfy the University's residence requirements unless special permission is granted by the Proctors. - c.
 Although the College now provides enough accommodation for most undergraduates to live in College throughout their course, living in College accommodation is a privilege not a right.
 Those who persistently ignore the Decanal regulations, especially those relating to smoking and damage to property, may not be permitted to live in during subsequent years.

-- e.
-When living out it is an essential college requirement that you inform the Bursary of your address and telephone number (through the Lodge) by Monday of 0th week in Michaelmas Term at the latest. - f.
+- d.
+If living out it is an essential college requirement that you inform the Bursary of your address and telephone number (through the Lodge) by Monday of 0th week in Michaelmas Term at the latest. - e.
 All returning undergraduates (not 'freshers'), whether living in College or out, are required to register their return by signing in at the Porters' Lodge before 4 pm on the Wednesday of Oth week of each new term.
-This requirement also applies to those who have been in Oxford throughout the vacation.
+This requirement also applies to those who have been in Oxford throughout the vacation. - f.
+Undergraduates not in residence during vacation may have access to the college library via the Lodge.
+Students should be aware that if major library maintenance projects are planned then these will happen during vacation.
+This may mean noise disturbance or certain sections or facilities being unavailable during this time.

-I3.
-Annual re-registration
+13. Annual re-registration